NitorCreations/nameless-deploy-tools/docs/commands.md

                   you would give sender

 optional arguments:
-  -d, --dryrun  dry-run - do only parameter expansion and template pre-processing and npm i -h, --help    show this help message and exit
+  -d, --dryrun  dry-run - do only parameter expansion and template pre-processing -h, --help    show this help message and exit
 ```